msg138/Macro_Bot/README.md

 > node bot.js script.json

 To setup a script, you can use these keyboard shortcuts, which will translate to actions to be used by the script.
 These keys can be changed in the javascript file ['bot.js'](bot.js)
+Some actions can use variable numbers.
+These can be entered anytime by pressed a number key, but will be reset if another key is pressed.
 Actions:
 - ACTION_MOVE - F1                  *Move the mouse to current mouse location*
 - ACTION_CLICK - F2                 *Click the mouse at it's script location*